Operating VS Capital Leasing

 What is an Operating Lease?

-An operating or closed end lease is a contract that allows for the use of an asset but does not convey ownership rights.
+An operating or closed-end lease is a contract that allows the use of an asset without conveying ownership rights.
 Think of it as a rental agreement, where the lessee uses the asset for a period shorter than its useful life.
 At the end of the lease term, the asset is returned to the lessor.
 This arrangement provides businesses with the flexibility to upgrade their assets periodically, ensuring they have access to the latest technology and equipment without being tied down by long-term commitments.

 Benefits of Operating Leasing